DavitSargsyan001/SmartHomie/README.md

 ### Installation

-1. Download SmartEcoHome from the Google Play Store [Link to Play Store once you've published].
+1. Download SmartHomie from the Google Play Store [Link to Play Store once you've published].
 2. Grant necessary permissions and follow the on-screen setup.

 ## Usage